Bruce Lee in comics: Malibu series

-Bruce Lee was a 1994 six-issue comic book miniseries published by Malibu Comics and written by Mike Baron and illustrated by Val Mayerik.
+Bruce Lee is a 1994 six-issue comic book miniseries published by Malibu Comics and written by Mike Baron and illustrated by Val Mayerik.
 It focused on a fictional Bruce Lee character striving his way through gangs and rival dojo owners, while building a movie career.
 Malibu included a Mortal Kombat short story in the first and fifth issues.

 Writer Mike Baron had previously written three issues of the Green Hornet comic published by NOW Comics, about Lee's Kato in the 1966 TV show.
 Val Mayerik had previously illustrated the second Kato limited series (also published by NOW).
 Baron states inspiration for the comic came from the 1970s Marvel Comics series Shang-Chi: Master of Kung Fu.

 Titan Books collected the miniseries into a trade paperback, simply titled Bruce Lee, in 1995.
 The publisher Edizioni Star Comics translated the series into Italian for its ongoing series Mortal Kombat & Bruce Lee, published in 1995–1996.